 It is no secret that we are currently overly concerned with cleanliness.
 With the current threats to our health, we must maintain a clean living environment.
 Under normal circumstances, it is essential to clean your house to avoid viruses and bugs like the flu.
-Considering we are under anything but normal conditions, it is more important than ever to form regular cleaning habits.
+Considering we are under anything but normal conditions, it is more important than ever to form a regular cleaning routine.
 We have some tips and advice as to how to clean your house to avoid the flu and other viruses so you can keep your family safe and healthy.

 To disinfect a surface, it must be wiped with the disinfecting cleaner, and left wet for four minutes, and then left to dry.
 If you don’t mind the smell of bleach, a good mixture to use is a 1/2 cup of bleach for every gallon of water used.
 Utilizing this mixture to mop and wipe surfaces, allowing the solution to be on the surface for at least five minutes, is a safe practice.
 After five minutes, you can rinse the surface and let it air dry.
 It is essential to disinfect the mop head you use or use a new towel each time you go into a new room.
 You don’t want to contaminate a new place by reusing a mop head or cloth that was used in an infected room.